ADVANCED GRADE COURSES

-The United States Power Squadron Advanced Grade Courses are intended to provide a progressive education in boating skills.
+The America's Boating Club Advanced Grade Courses are intended to provide a progressive education in boating skills.
 Although these courses are open to the public, they are intended to allow a USPS member to progress through a series of intense boating skills classes that each build on the prior course material.
-Except for the Seamanship course, each course requires a student to have successfully completed the prior course before enrolling in the course.
+Except for the Boat Handling course, each course requires a student to have successfully completed the prior course before enrolling.

 The courses are generally held once a week over a six to ten week period with the student expected to complete homework assignments between classes.
 Most classes are two to three hours in length.

-Although on-the-water experience is not required for completing these courses, many USPS squadrons provide such an experience as a supplement to their advanced grade courses.
+Although on-the-water experience is not required for completing these courses, many local America's Boating Club units provide such an experience as a supplement to their advanced grade courses.
 Depending on the course, a written examination or completion of practical skill evaluations are required for award of an advanced grade.

 A short description of each course is provided below.
 For more comprehensive information about the courses, go to the USPS Education website.
 To access the specific page for each course click on the insigia for that course.